takao8/MLTSAProject/README.md

 This paper is not a statement of the failure of the neural net, but of the room for its improvement.

+# Future Work

+Further work needs to be done to further verify the power of these models.
+In particular, we desire two such advancements:
+1. Expand the weather features by testing on forecasted weather or incorporating average weather deviations from their yearly means.
+This is desired since we will not have real time weather data when forecasting on future energy.
+Overall this will return a more realistic test error with error bands.
+[15] shows weather measurement error, and [16] shows annual weather deviations for selected stations.

+2. Prove transferability by testing our models on load series of different spatial scales.
+This is our ultimate goal, since the spatial scale can change extensively between different loads.
+Showing the models work just as well on the city scale as on the multi-state scale will be vital in proving the models are powerful for all load forecasting.

 # Deliverable